 Parents are advised first to bring matters pertaining to discipline, grades, classroom procedures, etc. to the direct attention of the teacher involved before involving the administrator.

 INFORMATION

-Information from the school will be sent home with the oldest child in the family as needed.
-Our weekly newsletter and calendar acquaints you with the school's activities and is posted on the website each month.
+Announcements from the school will be sent home via email.
+Our activity calendar is posted on our website.

 SPECIAL REPORTS are sent home as necessary.